War Horse (film): Post-production

-Music
+Soundtrack

 John Williams' work on the film would garner him his 47th Academy Award nomination.

 John Williams composed and conducted the film's musical score, the second score composed the same year by Williams for Spielberg after The Adventures of Tintin.
 Williams took inspiration by visiting a horse farm in California and observing horses and their behavior, saying that "I got in the habit of watching the horses in the morning, and I began to see how they connect to each other and how they became curious about me.
 That's when I really began to get the sense that horses are very special creatures.
 They have been magnificent and trusted friends for such a long time and have done so much for us with such grace."

 The score was recorded by a 90-piece orchestra and Williams compared the recording sessions more to a concert piece rather than a traditional film score, as it relied more on the individual performance of the musicians.
 It was recorded in late March and early April 2011.
 Tuba player Jim Self reported in May 2011: "For John Williams I recently finished recording for the film War Horse.
 It's a war movie so the score has a lot of brass—but it was gentle music often."
 The score was released by Sony Classical Records on 21 December 2011 to critical acclaim.